 When it comes to selling products online, there is power in pictures.
-On a website, people can’t touch or feel your product.
+On ecommerce websites, people can’t touch or feel your product.
 Words and photos are the only way to persuade people to buy.

 Many people make the mistake of loading up low-quality images and wonder why page views and sales are stagnant.

 Don’t make that mistake.
 People are visual.
-To sell them, you need images – but not just any ole image.
+To sell online, you need images – but not just any ole image.

 Marketing products with photography is an amazing opportunity you don’t want to miss.
 We’ve put together this product photography guide chock-full of tips.
-You’ll learn how to take product photos the right way.
+You’ll learn how to take product photos for an ecommerce business right way.
 We’ll show you how to shoot product photography, what equipment to use, and how to set it up.

 We’ve also included tips from some of the top commercial photographers throughout this guide.

-So, are you ready to start taking better product pictures?
+So, are you ready to start taking better product shots?

 - Chapter 1: Why Product Images Matter